 The sample size for the reported part of the study was not based on statistical hypothesis testing.
-The primary safety objective was evaluated by descriptive summary statistics for local reactions, systemic events, abnormal haematology and chemistry laboratory parameters, adverse events and serious adverse events after each vaccine dose for each vaccine group.
+The primary safety objective was evaluated by descriptive summary statistics for local reactions, systemic events, abnormal hematology and chemistry laboratory parameters, AEs, and SAEs after each vaccine dose for each vaccine group.
 The secondary immunogenicity objectives were descriptively summarized at the various time points.
 All participants with data available were included in the safety and immunogenicity analyses.